What is Terrine?

 Today, the term pate and terrine are used almost interchangeably.

 Terrine cookware comes in a variety of shapes and sizes.
-Pates that are not baked in a crust can be prepared in standard metal loaf pans of any shape, although rectangular ones make portioning easier.
+Pates are prepared in standard metal loaf pans if they are not baked in a crust, although rectangular ones make portioning easier.
 Here we have listed a few recommendations for terrine cookware

-A terrine can even be layered with different forcemeats such as pink salmon mousseline layered with white pike mousseline.
+Terrine can be layered with different forcemeats such as pink salmon mousseline layered with other mousselines.

 Procedure for Preparing Terrine